stijn-dejongh/lovecraft_public_domain/raw_converts/di.md

   By that time a slow plan was forming whereby I might escape the living hell into which I had been propelled.
 Andrews cared less and less about me, seeming intent only on my progress and growth and recovery of normal muscular reactions.
-I was becoming every day more convinced of the nefarious doings going on in that laboratory across the threshold&mdash;the animal cries were shocking, and rasped hideously on my overwrought nerves.
+I was becoming every day more convinced of the nefarious doings going on in that laboratory across the threshold--the animal cries were shocking, and rasped hideously on my overwrought nerves.
 And I was gradually beginning to think that Andrews had not saved me from deportation solely for my own benefit, but for some accursed reason of his own.
-Simes&rsquo;s attention was slowly becoming slighter and slighter, and I was convinced that the aged servitor had a hand in the deviltry somewhere.
+Simes's attention was slowly becoming slighter and slighter, and I was convinced that the aged servitor had a hand in the deviltry somewhere.
 Andrews no longer eyed me as a friend, but as an object of experimentation; nor did I like the way he fingered his scalpel when he stood in the narrow doorway and stared at me with crafty